Gurdeepjaswant/EA_human_rabies_case_series/README.md

 3. Phylogenetic analysis
 a) RABV-GLUE was used for major and minor clade assignment (http://rabv-glue.cvr.gla.ac.uk/#/rabvFastaAnalysis)
-b) More resolved lineage designation was done using MADDOG, sequenced viruses were classified using the nomenclature <Major clade Minor clade_Lineage>, e.g., Cosmopolitan AF1a_A1.1. public available on github (https://github.com/KathrynCampbell/MADDOG.git)
+b) More resolved lineage designation was done using MADDOG, sequenced viruses were classified using the nomenclature <Major clade Minor clade_Lineage>, e.g., Cosmopolitan AF1a_A1.1.
+The MAD DOG tool is publically available as a command line tool and an R package and on github (https://github.com/KathrynCampbell/MADDOG.git)
 c) Publicly available sequences from identified lineages were obtained from RABV-GLUE and aligned with newly generated sequences using the MAFFT FFT-NS-2 algorithm.
 ```bash
 mafft  /path/to/consensus/*.fasta > aligned_sequences.fasta